-Dr. Roel van den Oever is assistant professor of English literature and American studies at the Faculty of Humanities, Vrije Universiteit Amsterdam.
+Dr. Roel van den Oever is assistant professor of English literature at Vrije Universiteit Amsterdam.
 He holds a ‘doctoraal’ degree, cum laude, in American studies from Radboud University Nijmegen (1997-2001).
 At Radboud University, he also completed a postgraduate program in philosophy on a Thomas More scholarship (2001-2002).
 He was a visiting student at the University of Iowa (2001), where he took courses in film theory and queer studies.
 As a research fellow at the Center for the Humanities, Wesleyan University (2005-2006), he published on the poets Allen Ginsberg and Frank O’Hara.
-He received his Ph.D. degree, cum laude, from Maastricht University (2007-2011).
+He received his Ph.D. degree, cum laude, from the Center for Gender and Diversity, Maastricht University (2007-2011).
 In 2012, Palgrave Macmillan published his book Mama’s Boy: Momism and Homophobia in Postwar American Culture.